 PFA PROBLEMS REMEDY The PFA feature does not begin even after stopping the engine and hearing the brake sounds.
-The power was not turned back on once the engine enter the neutral state thus disabling PFA.
-The transformer throttle was interrupted too quickly in neutral thus disabling PFA.
+The power was not turned back on once the engine enter the neutral state thus disabling PFA.The transformer throttle was interrupted too quickly in neutral thus disabling PFA.
 Leave the throttle on in neutral until after the PFA arrival message plays.
 The PFA sound effects occasionally repeat themselves.
 ProtoSounds has a builtin random number generator that randomly selects each sound clip to play.
 Because there are only a total of 8 sound clips available in each PFA event, it is probable that a sound can occasionally be repeated one or more times.
 Once in PFA, the engine never goes in reverse.
 So that the passenger station sound effects and operation is as realistic as possible, ProtoSounds disables the reverse unit state whenever PFA is enabled.
 This way the engine never goes into reverse as the operator cycles through the various PFA events.
 When the engine enters PFA event 5, the bell automatically comes on.
 PFA has a builtin command to turn on the bell when the system enters Event 5.
 After approximately 15 rings of the bell, it automatically will turn off.
 Whenever PFA is enabled, pressing the whistle and bell buttons has no affect.
 Because PFA must control various effects in each PFA event, the bell and whistle functions are disabled until either the PFA events have been completed, or the engine is shut down for 3 or more seconds.
-I can't get PFA to begin when the engine is stopped in the neutral position.
-It is possible that PFA was never enabled or has been disabled.
-Try reactivating the feature by holding down the bell button for three or more seconds.

-PROTO-SOUND RESET FEATURE CHART
+PROTOSOUND® RESET FEATURE CHART

-The following chart lists the available features found in your Proto-Sound equipped locomotive.
-The default settings for each feature as well as the operation sequence of the feature are listed in separate columns.
-You can reset all features to their original factory settings by accessing Feature 18 in RESET and press and hold the transformer whistle button until you hear a soft, warbled bell sound.
+The following chart lists the available features found in your ProtoSound equipped engine.
+The default settings are listed for each feature as well as the operation of the feature.
+You can reset all features to their original factory settings by accessing Feature 18 in RESET and then pressing and holding the transformer whistle button until you hear a soft, warbled bell sound.

-RESET# OPERATION DEFAULT CLANKS/CLINKS 6 Engine Volume Full Volume 1 Clank/5 Clinks 10 Coupler ON/OFF Coupler ON 2 Clanks/0 Clinks 18 Reset Default Settings 3 Clanks/3 Clinks 20 Remote Bell Button Bell Button Active 4 Clanks/0 Clinks 23 Cab Chatter Cab Chatter ON 4 Clanks/3 Clinks 25 Whistle In Neutral Whistle In Neutral OFF 5 Clanks/0 Clinks 27 Chuff Rate Full Chuff Range 5 Clanks/2 Clinks 28 Brake/PFA Enabled Brake/PFA ON 5 Clanks/3 Clinks 40 Lockout Enabled Lockout OFF 8 Clanks/0 Clinks 45 Squeaking Brakes Brakes Always ON 9 Clanks/0 Clinks
+RESET # OPERATION DEFAULT CLANKS/CLINKS 6 Engine Volume Full Volume 1 Clank/5 Clinks 10 Coupler ON/OFF Coupler ON 2 Clanks/0 Clinks 18 Reset Default Settings 3 Clanks/3 Clinks 20 Remote Bell Button Bell Button Active 4 Clanks/0 Clinks 23 RESERVED RESERVED 25 Whistle In Neutral Whistle In Neutral OFF 5 Clanks/0 Clinks 27 Chuff Rate Full Chuff Range 5 Clanks/2 Clinks 28 PFA Enabled PFA ON 5 Clanks/3 Clinks 40 Lockout Enabled Lockout OFF 8 Clanks/0 Clinks 45 Squeaking Brakes Brakes Always ON 9 Clanks/0 Clinks

-TRANSFORMER WIRING CHART
+TRANSFORMER COMPATIBILITY AND WIRING CHART

-Proto-Sound® is designed to work with any standard AC transformer that uses a "Pure Sine-Wave" format.
+ProtoSounds® is designed to work with any standard AC transformer that uses a "Pure Sine-Wave" format.
 The chart below lists the many Lionel® compatible transformers, such as the Lionel KW or ZW models.
 In addition, the chart details how the terminals on these compatible transformers should be attached to your layout.
-The Trainmaster system from Lionel® (marked with an asterisk below) will not function correctly with Proto-Sound without disrupting the sound effects.
-Therefore, whenever Proto-Sound senses that the Trainmaster system is being used, it automatically disables Proto-Sound's sound effects.
+The Trainmaster system from Lionel® (marked with an asterisk below) will not function correctly with ProtoSound® without disrupting the sound effects.
+Therefore, whenever ProtoSound® senses that the Trainmaster system is being used, it automatically disables ProtoSound's sound effects.
 The operator retains control over the engine, but no sound effects will play.